microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 - Azure SQL Database has limits based on service tier and size.
 If you exceed this limit, a new query would receive an error.
 - Azure SQL Managed Instance uses 'max worker threads' so workers past this limit may see THREADPOOL waits.

-> [!NOTE]
-> Managed Instance in the future may enforce worker limits similar to Azure SQL Database.
+>**NOTE:** Managed Instance in the future may enforce worker limits similar to Azure SQL Database.

 #### Business Critical HADR Waits